Home icon

 Plan errands and other outings with your child’s needs in mind.

 • Sometimes a child should not go with you.
-Let him stay with a trusted caregiver, if you can, when he is ill, his meals or naps will be disrupted, or he is likely to feel overwhelmed at the place you are going to.
+Let them stay with a trusted caregiver, if you can, when your child is ill, their meals or naps will be disrupted, or they are likely to feel overwhelmed at the place you are visiting.

 • healthy snacks and drinks

-• comfort items-a blanket, books, or small toys (avoid items that easily get away, such as balls)
+• comfort items-a blanket, books, or small toys; avoid items such as balls, that easily get away

 • a list of songs your child enjoys